 We know that at least some (probably most) of the genetic differences in redheads are associated with MC1R.
 Like most other cell surface receptors, MC1R is regulated by a set of complementary proteins.
 In 98% of the population, MC1R produces dark eumelanin, a dark type of pigment.
-But in redheads, the mutation to MC1R leads to the production of a red pheomelanin — this is the pigment that gives the specific hair color.
+But, in redheads, the mutation to MC1R leads to the production of a red pheomelanin, the pigment that gives the specific hair color.
 But it gets even more interesting.

 The same mechanism that causes this red-tinged pigment also stimulates some hormones, including those called endorphins.
 Endorphins are secreted within the brain and nervous system and they have a whole bunch physiological functions — but they’re most famous for providing pain relief and making you feel some pleasure.
 Today, many geneticists are confident that the MC1R gene is directly related to pain, although the mechanisms aren’t perfectly understood.

 A different kind of pain

-An increasing number of studies has shown that these interactions make redheads feel pain differently and have different body reactions.
-For instance, one study found that people with red hair are more sensitive to thermal pain, while another showed that they are less sensitive to a wide array of painful stimuli, such as electrically induced pain.
+A number of studies have shown redheads feel pain differently and have different body reactions.
+For instance, one study found that people with red hair are more sensitive to thermal pain, while another showed that they are less sensitive to a wide array of painful stimuli, including electrically induced pain.
 So it’s not as simple as saying that redheads are more or less tolerant to pain — they just tend to feel pain differently.
 To make it even more intriguing, research has also shown that redheads require more anesthetic.
 Overall, they’re tougher than pretty much all other hair colors.